Luis-Varona/MatrixBandwidth.jl/README.md

 ## Project status

 The first stable release of *MatrixBandwidth.jl*, `v0.1.0`, is now available.
 Although several algorithms are still under development, the bulk of the library is already functional and tested.
-I aim to complete development (including documentation and tests) of the remaining algorithms and other utility features by early August 2025.
+I aim to complete development (including documentation and tests) of the remaining algorithms and other utility features by September 2025.